Enhancing Rare Codes via Probability-Biased Directed Graph Attention for Long-Tail ICD Coding: Method

 In this module, we introduce the Directed Bipartite Graph Encoder for enhancing the representations of rare codes by aggregating latent comorbidity information from their co-occurring common counterparts.

-\subsubsection{Graph Construction}
+\subsubsection{Graph construction}

-As Figure \ref{fig:Model_Structure} illustrates, the original code co-occurrence relationships are straightforward: two codes are connected if they co-occur within a document.
+As shown by Figure \ref{fig:Model_Structure}, the original code co-occurrence relationships are straightforward: two codes are connected if they co-occur within a document.
 We calculate a conditional probability metric between rare and common codes:

 Here, $N_{l_{r_i}\cap l_{c_j}}$ represents the number of times rare code $l_{r_i}$ and common code $l_{c_j}$ co-occur, and $N_{l_{r_i}}$ is the total occurrences of $l_{r_i}$ in the training dataset.
 The conditional probability matrix is denoted as $\mathbf{P} \in [0,1]^{N_r \times N_c}$, where $N_r$ is the total number of rare codes and $N_c$ is the total number of common codes.